alejandrovrojas/prettier-plugin-groq/readme.md

 # Prettier GROQ

-This formatter follows the Prettier philosophy of being opinionated and providing few options.
+This formatter follows the Prettier philosophy of being opinionated and provide few options.
 The input code is formatted directly from the AST, thereby not preserving whitespace and ignoring comments (see _currently unsupported_ below).

 ### Overview